 - Epilogue – Wrap up the current chapter of your story by summarizing what will likely happen in the next chapter of your life.
 Looking into your near future is a good way to prepare your mind for it.

 There are more story elements we can use to improve our own stories and change the way we tell them.

 At the end of the day, the meanings of our lives change depending on the stories we choose to tell ourselves.
 While we can’t change the facts behind the events that have happened to use, we can change the way we see them and how they fit into our life story.

-Step Out of Your Story is a great book if you want to learn more about how to tell your own story in an empowering and insightful way.
+Step Out of Your Story: Writing Exercises to Reframe and Transform Your Life is a great book if you want to learn more about how to tell your own story in an empowering and insightful way.
 I highly recommend it to anyone who is wanting to reframe their life.